lamabeta/Questions/stack/Questions.md

 d) 3, 3

-17. Which of the following statements about stacks is false?
+18. Which of the following statements about stacks is false?
 a) Stacks can be implemented using arrays or linked lists.
-b) Stacks can only store elements of the same data type.
-c) Stacks are used to implement the undo/redo functionality.
+b) Stacks are used to implement the undo/redo functionality.
-d) Stacks are a fundamental data structure in computer science.
+c) Stacks are a fundamental data structure in computer science.
+d) There are no false statements.

-18.What is the output of the following code snippet?
-Stack<Integer> myStack = new Stack<>();
+19. What is the output of the following code snippet? [] Stack<Integer> myStack = new Stack<>();
 myStack.push(1);
 myStack.push(2);